Easy Fermented Pineapple Tepache Drink Recipe

 Tepache can be consumed flat, immediately following fermentation. but I highly recommend doing this 2nd step that makes this a sparkling, bubbling beverage.
 (Just like when making kombucha we do a 2nd ferment that makes it sparkling too! )

-Strain your tepache to remove all solids and transfer to a bottle swing top bottle and let set at room temperature for 1 day, this additional fermentation time in a sealed bottle is what gives it that sparkling carbonation.
+To do a second fermentation of your fermented pineapple drink, Strain your tepache to remove all solids and any white froth, then transfer to a bottle swing top bottle and let set at room temperature for 1 day in a warm spot in your kitchen (not in direct sunlight), this additional fermentation time in a sealed bottle is what gives it that sparkling carbonation.
 Chill for 24 hours prior to enjoying for the best flavor.
-This is also when I would add any spices like a cinnamon stick, whole cloves, etc to taste.
+This is also when I would add any spices like a star anise, cinnamon stick, whole cloves, slices of fresh ginger, etc to taste.

 Tepache FAQs